DomenicaB/LSF-330838-Translation-Technologies/README.md

 This is a repository for the course LSF-330838-Translation-Technologies

 This is a test.
-This is a second test.
+This is the second test.